Distribution Engine

 Enter basic information about the rule:

-• Rule Name (required, must be unique)
+• Rule Name — This is required, must be unique.

-navigate to engine and create a rule
+navigate and create a rule in distribution engine

 Rule creation is a 4-step guided process.
-You can save progress at any step:
+You can save progress at any step.

 Step 1: Rule Criteria